Disadvantages of eBay's Global Shipping Program

 Drawbacks of eBay's Global Shipping Program

-A 10-ounce sweater shipped to Canada First Class International costs about $15 before the eBay shipping discount.
+Consider a 10-ounce sweater shipped to Canada by First Class International costs about $15 before the eBay shipping discount.
 The same sweater shipped Priority International through GSP costs $35.

 eBay is probably using Priority International because it comes with insurance.
 No package can be tracked outside of the USA through USPS.
 However, if a package is lost or misdirected, an insurance claim can be filed and the seller reimbursed so that they can provide a refund to the buyer.